inviqa/dock-cli/docs/cmd-docker-install.md

 # `docker:install` command

-This command's goal is to help you setup the most efficient Docker setup.
+This command's goal is to help you setup the most efficient Docker environment.

 ## Usage